f4exb/sdrangel-docker/readme.md

 <h2>SDRangel section</h2>

 The files contained in the `sdrangel` directory are used to build and run SDRangel images.
-Please check the readme inside this folder for further information
+Please check the [readme](sdrangel/readme.md) inside this folder for further information

 <h2>SDRangelCli section</h2>

 The files contained in the `sdrangelcli` directory are used to build and run SDRangelCli images.
-Please check the readme inside this folder for further information
+Please check the [readme](sdrangelcli/readme.md) inside this folder for further information

 <h2>WSJT-X section</h2>

 Due to possible delay in the audio when running SDRangel in a container WSJT-X may fail to decode.

-The files contained in the `wsjtx` directory are used to build and run an image where WSJT-X and the `libfaketime` library are compiled. `libfaketime` is used to change system time as WSJT-X sees it.
+The files contained in the `wsjtx` directory (see [readme](wsjtx/readme.md)) are used to build and run an image where WSJT-X and the `libfaketime` library are compiled. `libfaketime` is used to change system time as WSJT-X sees it.

 Note that this is only for your convenience.
 It is also possible to use `libfaketime` with WSJT-X in the host without impacting the system clock.